microROS/microros.github.io/_docs/real-time_executor/index.md

 ![Illustration of the Meta-Executor concept](meta-executor_concept.png)

 ### Test Bench

 As a proof of concept, we implemented a small test bench in the present package cbg-executor_ping-pong_cpp.
 The test bench comprises a Ping node and a Pong node which exchange real-time and best-effort messages simultaneously with each other.
 Each class of messages is handled with a dedicated Executor, as illustrated in the following figure.

-![Architecture for the Callback-group-level Executor test bench](cbg-executor_test-bench_architecture.png)

-With the test bench, we validated the functioning of the approach - here on ROS 2 v0.5.1 with the Fast-RTPS DDS implementation - on a typical laptop.
+![Architecture for the Callback-group-level Executor test bench](cbg-executor_test-bench_architecture.png) With the test bench, we validated the functioning of the approach - here on ROS 2 v0.5.1 with the Fast-RTPS DDS implementation - on a typical laptop.

 ![Results from Callback-group-level Executor test bench](cbg-executor_test-bench_results.png)

 The test bench is provided in the [bg-executor_ping-pong_cpp](https://github.com/microROS/micro-ROS-demos/tree/master/Cpp/cbg-executor_ping-pong) package of the [micro-ROS-demos](https://github.com/microROS/micro-ROS-demos/) repository.

+## RCL-Executor

+The ROS 2 Executor is responsible for receiving incoming data, calling timers, services etc. The recent paper ) analyzed the Executor in detail.
+They found out, that these events are not processed in a pure FIFO fashion, but timers are preferred over all other events of the DDS queue.
+The implication is, that in a high-load situation, only pending timers will be processed while incoming DDS-events will be delayed or starved.
+Furthermore, the FIFO-strategy makes it difficult to determine time bounds on the total execution time, which are necessary for the verification of safety- and real-time requirements.

+##### Concept
+To solve these issues, we have implemented an RCL-Executor, which provides different scheduling strategies.
+Currently, two scheduling policies are implemented: static-order and priority-based scheduling.

+In static-order-scheduling, all events, including timers, are processed in a pre-defined order.
+In case different events (timers, subscriptions, etc.) are available at the DDS queue, then they are all processed in the pre-defined static order.

+In priority-based scheduling, a priority is defined for each event.
+If multiple events are available at the DDS queue, then only the event with the highest priority is processed.

+##### User API
+The RCL-Executor is library written in C and is based on RCL.
+On implementation level we use a different terminology.
+In the RCL-Executor library an *event* is called a *handle* and *static-order* scheduling is called *FIFO* scheduling.

+The RCL-Executor provides the following user interface:
+* Initialization
+  * Total number of handles
+  * Scheduling policy (*FIFO*, *PRIORITY*)
+* Configuration
+  * rcle_executor_add_subscription()
+  * rcle_executor_add_subscription_prio()
+  * rcle_executor_add_timer()
+  * rcle_executor_add_subscription_prio()
+* Running
+  * rcle_executor_spin_once()
+  * rcle_executor_spin()

+For the static-order scheduling, the user initializes the RCL-Executor with *FIFO* as scheduling policy and the total number of handles.
+Then, the handles are added the the RCL-Executor.
+The order of these method-calls defines the static-order for the scheduling, hence the name *FIFO* scheduling.
+Processing the handles is started by e.g. the *spin*-function.

+For priority-based scheduling, the user initializes the RCL-Executor with *PRIORITY* as scheduling policy and the total number of handles.
+The specific priority of each handle is specified in the respective *rcle_executor_add-\*-prio* function.
+Processing the handles is started by e.g. the *spin*-function.

+As resources are very constrained on micro-controllers, specific attention has been paid to the memory allocation: Dynamic memory is only allocated during the initialization phase to reserve memory for all handles.
+Later on, no memory is allocated while scheduling the handles (which was the case in the RCLC implementation).

+The RCL-Executor and examples can be found in the repository [rcl-executor](https://github.com/micro-ROS/rcl_executor).

+## Static-order scheduler
+RT Executors

+implementation:
+- as thin-layer based on RCL (written in C)

+API
+- create executor
+- add_subscription
+- add_timer
+- add_function
+- spin_some
+- spin_period

+semantics:
+fixed static order scheduling.
+All handles (callbacks, timers, services, etc.) are executed in the order as they were added using the add_* methods to the executor.

+LET semantics (reference to some scientific paper)
+- read first, process, write
+- benefit: no interference of write of some callbacks to any other callbacks in this round of evaluating DDS queue () take section from software architecture deliverable

+implementation notes:
+- implemented by: 1) creating a wait_set 2) rcl_wait() 3) rcl_take (for all ready handles) 4) scheduling of all handles in the static ORDER
+- during configuration: dynamic allocation for n number of handles, during run-time (e.g. spin_some) no dynamic memory allocation (except within rcl_take(), where memory might be dynamically allocated for messages with variable length)

 ## Roadmap

+Limitations:
+- support for subscriptions, timers, external functions
+- not supported yet: guard_condition, client, services ()

 **2018**